Switching To a Buy-To-Let Mortgage

 No. If you intend to move back into your property at some point in the future, you may be better off requesting ‘consent to let’ from your lender.
 This is when your lender gives permission for you to rent out a room in your home or the entire property for a short period of time, typically for 6-12 months.

-You can use our calculator below to work out what your mortgage repayments will be after you’ve switched to buy-to-let.
+You can use our calculator below to calculate your mortgage repayments after you switch to buy-to-let.

 Buy-to-Let Mortgage Calculator